 - Technical support managers can earn over £40,000.

 Salaries for IT support work vary greatly depending on the level of the job, previous experience and size of the employer.

 Income figures are intended as a guide only.

 You'll typically work a 35 to 40-hour week, but due to the nature of the work, you may be expected to work shifts or be on call.
-It may be necessary to work extra hours to finish a job.
+At these times, it may be necessary to work extra hours to finish a job.

 What to expect

-- There is often considerable pressure to work as fast as possible to deal with problems and achieve immediate results in all situations, either to ensure the minimum loss of manufacturing or customer-contact time, or to enable members of staff to use their computer again.
+- There is often a pressure to work as fast as possible to deal with problems and achieve immediate results in all situations, either to ensure the minimum loss of manufacturing or customer-contact time or to enable members of staff to use their computer again.

 - Considerable client contact is usually required.

 - Travel within a working day is sometimes needed and may be required at short notice, with possible occasional overnight absence from home.

 Although this area of work is open to all graduates and those with an HND or foundation degree, the following subjects may improve your chances: